Bamberghh/wasm-bench-test/README.md

 Probably useless microbenchmarks to satisfy my curiousity in Wasmtime call overheads.

-To run the benchmarks run `cargo build --release` in each of the module types.
+To run the benchmarks run `cargo build --release` in each of the module types: "cdylib", "module", "component".

 Each of the benchmarked functions is just an `add` function which adds two `i32`s, implemented in the respective form.